 Depending on the circumstances, the penalties for kidnapping can range from three years up to life in prison.
 If the kidnapping resulted in the death of the victim or another individual, the defendant could face the death penalty.
 Conspiracy to commit kidnapping is also punishable by up to life in prison.

-If you have been accused of kidnapping, contact Joffe Law, P.A. today to speak to one of our criminal defense attorneys in Fort Lauderdale, Florida.
-You need experienced defense on your side.
-We will fight to protect your rights, freedom, and reputation.
+If you have been accused of related charges in Naples or Fort Lauderdale, contact Joffe Law, P.A. today to speak to one of our Broward County kidnapping defense attorneys.
+You need experienced counsel on your side.
+We will fight to protect your rights, freedom and reputation.
 Call today at 954-723-0007 for a free case evaluation.